tpcarlson/synth-diy/drumfiend/MANUAL.md

 `{"input":1,"note":[48,50,52],"description":"Chord"},`

+###### Playing arpeggios from a single trigger

+Similar to playing chords, you can play arpeggios from a single trigger.

+Configure DrumFiend's inputs like this:

+`{"input":1,"note":[48,50,52],"arpMode":1,"description":"Arp"}`

+DrumFiend will cycle through the notes in the arp one by one.
+DrumFiend has no internal clock - send more triggers to advance the played note.
+As with playing single or multiple notes, send a gate rather than a trigger to hold each note of the arpeggio as it is played.

 ###### MIDI Program Change

 DrumFiend also supports MIDI Program Change messages.
 These are usually used to swap between presets on a synthesizer.